4th of July – Clambakes, and Lobster Feasts -Huntington’s “Homestead” Estate, Throggs Neck, Westchester Co., NY

 New York Social Register (Social Directory) 1904, 1921

-Syracuse University, Mrs. Arabella Huntington estate papers, Throgg’s Neck Blueprint of Mansion & property
+Syracuse University, Mrs. Arabella Huntington estate papers- Throgg’s Neck Blueprint of Huntington Mansion & property in Westchester Co.
+NY

 Book: H. E. Huntington a Biography by Thorpe

-Documents at the Huntington Library San Marino CA: HEH Coll.
+Documents at the Huntington Library, San Marino, CA: HEH Coll.
 HEH MS 38/11 uncat (New York House); Household receipts at the No. 2 57th St. NYC & Throgg Neck “TN” Fishmonger bill, for Mr. & Mrs. H. E. Huntington bills 1919 (Huntington Library, San Marino, CA);HEH Coll.
 HEH MS 53/2 (1-2) (E. Burke Hollidays Journals; HEH’s brother in law) HEH Coll.
 MS 19/5 MS uncat (HEH bio file) & H. E. Huntington checkbook ledgers, (100’s of Lilies of the Valley bulbs purchases for TN-Throggs Neck ) Hunt.
 Library, SM Calif.
 HEH Coll 37/1-18 Arabella Huntington Surrogate Court property papers; (Arabella’s will had 100’s of parcels of Throggs Neck in her will.)
+Location: Huntington Library, San Marino, CA

 January 23, 1900 Dinner Menu: Mr. & Mrs. Collis Huntington hosted a Huntington banquet at the No. 2 Huntington Mansion, they served “Hominy & Jelly with Canvas Back Duck”.